 Casualty was a blast, I play the son of a mother and a father who are going through some hard times.
 My mother is trying to jump start the car to take me to swimming practice when there’s an oil leak under the bonnet that she doesn’t see – as she jump starts the car, there’s a spark from the metal, and she goes completely up in flames!
 The episode kicks off in its traditional Casualty style with her being rushed to hospital, my character is in complete shock about what’s happened.
 While waiting for Mum to recover, Dad and son have a nice rekindling and bond over their stories, we get a sense that this is the closest they’ve been in years, and the episode ends on them hugging it out – without closure on whether the mother survived her awful burns (I always assume she did!).

 2:Hrs was a project that I’d auditioned for the lead but had been invited back to play a different, smaller role, but I appreciated it nonetheless!
-2:Hrs is a story about a boy called Tim who finds out, through a science experiment, that he only has two hours left to live.
+2:Hrs is a story about a boy called Tim, who finds out, through a science experiment, that he only has two hours left to live.
 I play a guy who crosses Tim’s path thinking that Tim is hitting on his girlfriend (which he was) and gives him a bit of a ruffle up on the school playground before sending him on his way.

 You were Executive Producer on Oxygen Films’ Wretched Things, and played the role of Kyle, what was it like producing for the first time?

 I’ve worked a few times now with a director called Gage Oxley at Oxygen Films, and when he told me about Wretched Things and that he had a role for me, I couldn’t turn down the opportunity.
-When we got talking and discussing, it became clear that I wanted more to be more involved with the project in an off-screen capacity, so Gage brought me on as a producer.
+When we got talking and discussing, it became clear that I wanted to be more involved with the project in an off-screen capacity, so Gage brought me on as a producer.
 It was great producing for the first time, I felt like I had the freedom to say what I liked and what I didn’t.
 I began to devise the scene where Kyle comes into the story, and Gage made my suggestions feel heard.
 Overall, it made it more like a collaborative project rather than me just coming in, doing my bit, and heading home!

-I’m back working with Gage on one episode of his A Series of Light.
+I’m back working with Gage on one episode of A Series of Light.
 The series is made up of six mini stories, each with its own individual tone and storyline.
 My episode will be the sixth episode in the series and it’s called Limelight.
 I’m proud to say that I’m jumping on this project as a writer as well as playing the lead.
-Episode Six is about a desperate actor who just wants to be seen and heard, but is achieving neither and decides to take matters into his own hands… We started shooting right as the Covid-19 lockdown was put in place here in the UK, and so didn’t manage to finish filming!
+Episode 6 is about a desperate actor who just wants to be seen and heard, but is achieving neither and decides to take matters into his own hands… We started shooting right as the COVID-19 lockdown was put in place here in the UK, and so didn’t manage to finish filming!
 Production resumed on the 7th June though, and we shot for three days in Leeds.
 We had the chance to come back to this project and make it even better, and I can’t wait until it’s available to watch on Amazon Prime later this year.

 Oxygen aren’t scared to dive into seriously juicy topics and, combined with their work ethic and their revolutionary vibe, it’s almost as if I’m working alongside people that I’ve grown up with all my life.
 They know me and I know them, and with an extreme level of attention to detail, the team at Oxygen are one of the most exciting companies I’ve had the pleasure of working with.